diku-dk/MarketplaceOnOrleans/README.md

 ### <a name="prerequisites"></a>Prerequisites

 - [.NET Framework 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
+- [PostgreSQL](https://www.postgresql.org/): If you want to either have durable state, audit logging, or seller dashboard performed via PostgreSQL
 - IDE (if you want to modify or debug the code): [Visual Studio](https://visualstudio.microsoft.com/vs/community/) or [VSCode](https://code.visualstudio.com/)
+- [dotnet-ef](https://learn.microsoft.com/en-us/ef/core/cli/dotnet): Version > '7.0.11'.
+Install only if you want to perform chances in the seller dashboard schema

 ### <a name="orleans"></a>New Orleans Users